TNG/momo-scheduler/README.md

 ## License

 This project is open source and licensed under [Apache 2.0](LICENSE).

+Licenses and Copyrights of dependencies can be found in [NOTICE.third-party](NOTICE.third-party) for the latest release.

 For contribution guidelines see [CONTRIBUTING.md](CONTRIBUTING.md).